MSiam/AdaptiveMaskedProxies/README.md

 ## Environment setup

-Current Code is tested on torch 0.4.1 and torchvision 0.2.0.
+Current Code is tested on torch 0.4.1 and torchvision 0.2.0. and python 3.6.9

 ```
 virtualenv --system-site-packages -p python3 ./venv